 Ambra, which is known for using software to exchange medical images, launched its own Second Opinion Portal for physicians and patients, to facilitate the transfer of care from one entity to another.
 In the portal, users can navigate through dropdown menus to select the disease condition and follow a simple workflow, adding imaging or any other relevant data.
 “It gives a sort of TurboTax version for a patient or a referrer on how to be able to upload critical information,” Panner said in the itnTV video.

-Dashboards to Track Performance
+Dashboards to Track Performance on Enterprise Imaging Systems

 Enterprise imaging is intended to make better use of imaging data to make healthcare more efficient and effective.
 At RSNA 2017, PACS vendors in particular had numerous offerings focused on increased efficiency.
 This included Konica Minolta Healthcare Americas, which introduced a new dashboard element to its Exa PACS.
 The dashboard helps radiology departments track their performance, displaying daily exam volume, the performance of individual radiologists and the ordering preferences of referring physicians.